 Congress created ESOPs (Employee Stock Ownership Plans) to foster employee ownership so that employees might share in their employers’ successes.
-To induce owners to implement ESOPs, the proceeds of the sale of the company’s shares to an ESOP are tax deferred, so long as certain requirements are met.
+To entice owners to implement ESOPs, the proceeds of the sale of the company’s shares to an ESOP are tax deferred, so long as certain requirements are met.

-ERISA (the federal Employment Retirement Income Security Act) requires that ESOPs can pay no more than adequate consideration when buying the stock of the company.
+ERISA (the federal Employment Retirement Income Security Act) requires that ESOPs pay no more than adequate consideration when buying the stock of the company.
 This means that the owner must make a good faith effort to determine the “fair market value” of securities being sold to the ESOP trust.

 The valuation must contain written documentation, and must include provisions that meet the requirements of a special ERISA rule for securities with no generally recognized market.
 Furthermore, a valuation of the shares held by an ESOP must be performed annually for purposes of allocating and distributing those shares to employees.
 For these reasons, independent appraisers should be engaged in the valuation of ESOP shares.